MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--Description-->
 Configure this policy to specify whether to receive Windows Driver Updates from Windows Update endpoint, managed by Windows Update for Business policies, or through your configured Windows Server Update Service (WSUS) server.

-If you configure this policy, please also configure the scan source policies for other update types:
+If you configure this policy, also configure the scan source policies for other update types:
 - SetPolicyDrivenUpdateSourceForFeature
 - SetPolicyDrivenUpdateSourceForQuality
 - SetPolicyDrivenUpdateSourceForOther